 Tab.
-5 Users of the Certum qualified certificates, Certum TSP certificates and tokens issued by Certum

-Certificate / Certificates of trust service providers / token name Users Qualified certificates A person who signs (a subscriber) and verifies (a relying party) an electronic signature.
-Certificates of trust service providers Relying parties who verify an electronic signature.
-Electronic Timestamp tokens Relying parties signing and verifying an electronic signature.
-QOCSP tokens Relying parties verifying status of qualified certificate and used in verifying the validity of electronic signatures equivalent to a handwritten signature.
+2Users of the Certum qualified certificates, Certum TSP certificates and tokens issued by Certum signature or electronic seal.
+Certificates of trust service providers Relying parties who verify an electronic signature or electronic seal.
+Electronic Timestamp tokens Relying parties signing and verifying an electronic signature or electronic seal.
+QOCSP tokens Relying parties verifying status of qualified certificate and used in verifying the validity of electronic signatures equivalent or electronic seal.
 Validation tokens Relying parties signing and verifying an electronic signature and electronic seal.